 Pipeline to the Pros

 O'Leary has experience coaching on the professional level and, as a result, has helped several Knights move on to the NFL.
-Twelve Knights who played under O'Leary have been selected in the NFL Draft.
+Fourteen Knights who played under O'Leary have been selected in the NFL Draft.

 Success at Georgia Tech